DericAaron/springboot-demo/README.md

 # Spring Boot Demo
-This is a simple Spring Boot project that provides a REST API for managing users.
+This is a simple Spring Boot project that provides a REST API for retrieving a combined subset of user github data.

 ## Design and Architecture
 The project is built using Spring Boot and follows a standard REST API architecture with the following layers: